-A Healthy Mind is a Beautiful Place to Start My name is Courtney Elaine, 21 years young, Engaged to my High School Sweetheart.
-Majoring in Elementary Education.
-Proud Fitblr!
-Diagnosed with Polycystic Ovary Syndrome (PCOS) on March 12th 2013.
-I am a very proud mother to be as I am now carrying my first child estimated arrival date August 24th 2014.
+A Healthy Mind is a Beautiful Place to Start My name is Courtney Elaine.
+I am a 22 year old full time student majoring in Elementary Education.
+I am a Proud Fitblr!
+Diagnosed with Polycystic Ovary Syndrome (PCOS) on March 12th 2013 and as of August 13th 2014: I am a very proud SINGLE mother to a handsome baby boy names James Wyatt.

 A hothouse flower is a flower that isn't hardy enough to grow under natural conditions.
 It has to be pampered and grown in a greenhouse or hothouse.